ssbsukirat/medicine/Acute Respiratory distress syndrome - ARDS.md

  - Glucocorticoids
      - many studies done
      - Inconclusive
-     - Routine use not reco
+     - Routine use not recommended
+     - Only specific conditions
+ - Other therapies
+     - surfactant replacement not useful
+     - Inhaled NO and inhaled epoprostenol sodium transiently